Pseudobulk Analysis with Decoupler and EdgeR

 Sanitation Steps - Part 2

 After performing the differential expression analysis with edgeR, we will clean the data to prepare it for visualization.
-This involves extracting collection elements, removing unnecessary columns, standardizing text, and splitting the file if needed.
-We will use the Extract element identifiers, Remove columns.
+This involves extracting dataset from a collection, removing unnecessary columns, standardizing text, and splitting the file if needed.
+We will use the Extract dataset, Remove columns ( Galaxy version 1.0).

 Hands On